ArticySoftware/ArticyXDemoProjectForUnreal-ManiacManfred/Plugins/ArticyXImporter/README.md

 - **"No"** will continue import (no modification to Unreal build files).
 - **"Cancel"** will abort import process.

-> NOTE : The automatic verification process can be disabled inside the project settings > Plugins > Articy X Importer (uncheck "Verify ArticyRuntime reference inside Unreal Build tools").
+> NOTE: The automatic verification process can be disabled inside the project settings > Plugins > Articy X Importer (uncheck "Verify ArticyRuntime reference inside Unreal Build tools").

 After every export, going back to Unreal will trigger the ArticyXImporter plugin to automatically parse the new file and show a prompt to import the changes.
 While this option is generally robust, there are certain cases in which more control over the import process is required.